rbaskam/PiPHPBitcoinMonitor/README.md

 A very lightweight Bitcoin Node Monitor
 =================================================

-Monitor your Bitocin node from a webpage on Pi
+Monitor your Bitcoin node from a webpage on Pi, allowing you to set up a web server on your Pi and access all the information about your Lightning/Bitcoin node in one place.
+Can be accessed by all devices on your network.

 Installation